The RMT trade union is currently in dispute with Northern (Arriva Rail North) over proposed changes to the role of the conductor.

 Why is the RMT in dispute with Northern?

-Northern has embarked on a programme to modernise its services that will help make the North a better place to live, work and visit.
+Northern has embarked on a programme to modernise its services that will help make the North a better place in which to live and work.
 By 2020 Northern is committed to:

-- Delivering better journeys with new and upgraded trains and improved station facilities
+- Delivering better journeys with new and updated trains and improved station facilities

-- Improved customer service, with more people to help you on your journey than ever before
+- Better customer service, with more people to help you on your journey than ever before

 - Keeping you safe and secure, with more visible staff on trains and stations – day and night

 Our plans include 98 new trains, 243 updated trains and the recruitment of more people across our business:

 - Our new trains are in production - the first is currently being tested